MarieCHessler/yoga-and-more/README.md

 * [Mozilla](https://developer.mozilla.org/), for useful tips and tricks.

-* [Pexels](https://www.pexels.com/), for providing wide range of great pictures for free
+* [Pexels](https://www.pexels.com/), for providing wide range of great pictures for free.

 * [Stack Overflow](https://stackoverflow.com), for useful tips and tricks.